leanprover-community/blog/posts/basic-probabliity-in-lean.md

 `simp` knows that a probability measure is finite and will use the lemmas `measure_ne_top` or `measure_lt_top` to prove that `ℙ s ≠ ∞` or `ℙ s < ∞`.
 The operations on `ℝ≥0∞` are not as nicely behaved as on `ℝ`: `ℝ≥0∞` is not a ring and subtraction truncates to zero for example.
 If one finds that lemma `lemma_name` used to transform an equation does not apply to `ℝ≥0∞`, a good thing to try is to find a lemma named like `ENNReal.lemma_name_of_something` and use that instead (it will typically require that one variable is not infinite).

-For many lemmas to apply, the set will need to be a measurable set.
-The way to expressed that a set `s` is measurable is `MeasurableSet s`.
+For many lemmas to apply, the set `s` will need to be a measurable set.
+The way to expressed that is `MeasurableSet s`.

 ## Random variables